What's new in GO Version 1.19 and Its amazing features.

 One aspect of Go that is always useful is that all components of the Go tool can work together.
 As in, Go tool format docs through go fmt, run tests through go test, and document docs with go doc.
 Nevertheless, the issue of go docs requiring complex formatting has often been raised.
 If you are wondering about doc formatting and go fmt, What is gofmt and gofmt-w-l ? would likely clear up some of your queries.

 The problem surrounding complex doc formatting has been picked up and resolved in the present version of Go.
 In this latest version of Go, links, lists, and a cleaner header syntax are supported in doc comments.
 This modification makes it easier for users to provide understandable, searchable doc comments.
 This is particularly helpful in packages with big APIs.
 To improve this further, go fmt now reformats doc comments to apply uniform formatting.
 This allows applications of these capabilities to work even better.
-Not to mention, it takes away the pain of complex doc formatting from us, developers.
+Not to mention, it takes away the pain of complex doc formatting from us, golang developers.

 New API for Generics